 Then,decide how to set your goals.
 If you need some ideas to get you going, there are tons of books and CDs about goal-setting.
 Sales guru Zig Ziglar’s Goals: Setting And Achieving Them On Schedule and Goals!: How to Get Everything You Want — Faster Than You Ever Thought Possible by Brian Tracey offer both motivation and goal-setting tips.

 Or choose from among software and apps to support your process.
 Goals on Track and LifeTick are popular apps to help identify and track business goals.
 Both use the popular SMART (Specific, Measurable, Attainable, Relevant and Time-based) method.

 If you prefer a person-to-person approach, find a business consultant through the The Association of Accredited Small Business Consultants.
 Or ask competitors for their suggestions.
-You might consider a compromise by taking an online goal-setting workshop, such as those offered by FranklinCovey (the latter of 7 Habits fame).
+You might consider a compromise by taking an online goal-setting workshop, such as those offered by FranklinCovey.
 Or enlist the aid of a mentor through your industry association or the U.S. Small Business Administration.

 Armed with information, list your long-term goals.
 I want to become the leading writer about small business issues.
 And do the same with short-term objectives.
 I want this article to sing.
 I want to write again for SmallBiz Ahead in the next two months.
 My long-term goal may be ambitious, but reachable.
 My short-term goals are my road map, actionable steps I take to meet long-term objectives.

 3. Identify Your Tactics

 Once you know where you want to go, how do you get there?
 Tactics—some people call them systems or processes— will guide you.
 Long term you might want to become the biggest real estate broker in your county.
 Short term, you want to increase your listings by 20% this year.
 So you develop tactics that will help you achieve your short-term goals, with your cumulative successes achieving a long-term objective.